GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Comparison with Existing Benchmarks on Distribution Shifts

 \section{Comparison with Existing Benchmarks on Distribution Shifts}

-Prior research has constructed benchmarks tailored to diverse research fields, shifts, as well as knowledge levels, as summarized in Table \ref{bench}.
+Prior research has constructed benchmarks tailored to diverse research fields, shifts, and knowledge levels, and some representative works are summarized in Table \ref{bench}.
 In this section, we discuss how \proj is compared to existing distribution-shift benchmarks in the following three perspectives.

-\textbf{Application Domain.} Recent works have introduced benchmarks on ML methods for distribution shifts that span across application domains, including CV \citep{ibrahim2023robustness}, OCR \citep{larson2022evaluating}, NLP \citep{yang2022glue} and graph ML \citep{gui2022good,ding2021a}.
-Regarding ML4S, \citet{ji2022drugood} proposed a drug-discovery benchmark primarily centered on graph neural networks.
-However, no works have tried to benchmark methods in numerous scientific applications let alone a focus on GDL to deal with distribution shifts like this benchmark.
+\textbf{Application Domain.} Recent works have introduced benchmarks on distribution shifts across various application domains, including tabular data~\cite{gardner2024benchmarking,liu2024need}, CV~\cite{ibrahim2023robustness,hendrycks2021many,zhao2022ood}, OCR~\cite{larson2022evaluating}, GraphML~\cite{gui2022good,ding2021a,bazhenov2024evaluating}, NLP~\cite{yang2022glue,yuan2024revisiting}, and LLMs~\cite{sun2024trustllm}.
+Regarding ML4S, OOD issues have been discussed across various prediction tasks, such as retrosynthesis predictions~\cite{yu2024retroood} and property predictions on drugs~\cite{ji2022drugood,wang2023towards,zhang2023activity}, proteins~\cite{kucera2024proteinshake}, and materials~\cite{omee2024structure}, most of which are built upon GraphML settings.
+However, no benchmark studies have been conducted in numerous scientific applications, let alone with a focus on GDL models and a broad range of methodologies to deal with distribution shifts like this benchmark.

-\textbf{Distribution Shift}.
-Previous works \citep{koh2021wilds, wiles2021fine, ye2022ood, gui2022good} explored various distribution shifts, covering diversity shift, low-data drift, correlation shift, and so on.
-However, most of their investigated shifts lie in the category of the covariate shift, while many scientific applications have distribution shifts other than that.
-Therefore, we study conditional and concept shifts besides covariate shift in this benchmark.